newtmitch/minecraft-server/README.md

 Or how about if you want the server local on your filesystem so you can fiddle with settings without dropping into the server at all? **NOTE: this will make mods to your local filesystem in the same repo directory as you're sitting now...**

+### AWS or other local Linux system

+If you're building on AWS, I suggest the t2.small at a minimum.
+I saw a "server running behind" message the first time I logged in, but not after that.
+If you want to not risk that, go with a t2.medium.

+If using a local Linux image, you're ready to go.

+Now pull down this repo.

+Run:

+    ./buildMinecraftServer.sh && ./runMinecraftServer.sh

+That's it!